IKAcc/Fanoos/README.md

 We support and encourage any kind of contribution by anyone.
 Please read through [contributing guidelines](../master/CONTRIBUTING.md).
 In these guidelines, directions to asking for an option, reporting a bug and other notes are fully explained.

 ## Animations
-Fanoos itself is not an animation library so you need to add an CSS toolkit.
+Fanoos itself is not an animation library so you need to add a CSS toolkit.

 by defaults, Fanoos looks for [Animate.css](https://github.com/daneden/animate.css).